yash-sharma1/docs-site/docs/match.md

 1. For maker side:

     * all the maker orders are executed at their limit price
-    * all the taker orders on the maker side are executed at the concluded price P
+    * all the taker orders on the maker side are executed at the concluded price `P`

 2. For taker side, all the orders are executed at the average execution price from the above #1

-If no maker side in this match, all the orders are executed at price P.
+If no maker side in this match, all the orders are executed at price `P`.